-The Wizard’s Cauldron Lets You Concoct Your Own Boozy Potions
+The Wizard’s Den Is Back, Letting You Concoct Your Own Boozy Potions

 Sign me up and seal the deal with a wand flourish that Hermione would be proud of.

-When class is in session, you’ll learn how to mix boozy potions under the watchful eye of the potions master.
-The smoking and shimmering Rosemary Gin Fizz is brewed in a cauldron, and there’s a magical alcoholic tea that changes colour as you make it.
+When class is in session, you’ll learn how to mix two boozy potions under the watchful eye of the potions master.
+The smoking and shimmering drinks are brewed in a cauldron, and it’s up to you if they’re for good or evil.

 The ingredients are all supplied, but first you’ll have to find them.
 Translate Ancient Draconic text, solve riddles and perform spells to unlock your ingredients, then read from a spell book to mix everything together.